dtrang/aws-summit-online-2020-anz-quick-links/README.md

 ## How to use this summary

-You must have registed with AWS and had a unique link to access the AWS Summit Online website.
+You must have registed with AWS AWS Summit Online prior to 13th May 2020 and had a unique link via email to access the website.
 In case you haven't done that, you can use the link below to establish a valid session with AWS Summit Online 2020:

 <https://onlinexperiences.com/launch/UUID.htm?ShowKey=85675&LocaleID=8745&DisableSystemCheck=1&UUID=03500396-F422-4332-B7F0-DC239BCDE124>